-Determining the sex of your marijuana plants is the first crucial step to a fruitful grow.
+Determining the sex of your marijuana plants is the first crucial step to a fruitful growth.
 Cannabis plants can be male or female.
 Males are not useful in bud production.
-That’s why many growers look for feminized marijuana seeds sale for a great harvest.
+That’s why many growers look for pollen sacs on the female plant for a great harvest.

 Characteristics of Normal Male and Female Cannabis Plants

 Female plants have a special characteristic that sets them apart from male cannabis plants.
 Females have pointed green calyxes which will sprout a thin and white pistil.
 It is a hair-like part of your female products that grow from their calyx.